Ed Flanagan (American football)

-Edward Joseph Flanagan (born February 23, 1944) is a former American Football center.
-He played college football at Purdue University and professional football in the National Football League (NFL) for the Detroit Lions from 1965 to 1974 and for the San Diego Chargers from 1975 to 1976.
-He was selected to four Pro Bowls.
-Married to Tina Reed Flanagan and he has three sons and a daughter.
+Edward Joseph Flanagan (February 23, 1944 – May 10, 2023) was an American professional football player who was a center in the National Football League (NFL).
+He played college football for the Purdue Boilermakers, before playing in the NFL for the Detroit Lions from 1965 to 1974 and for the San Diego Chargers from 1975 to 1976.
+Flanagan was selected to four Pro Bowls.
+After his playing career, he was a football coach.

-Early years
+Early life

-Flanagan was born in 1944 in San Bernardino, California.
-His family moved to Altoona, Pennsylvania, where Flanagan played football under coach Earl Strohm at Altoona High School.
-When he was inducted into the Blair County Sports Hall of Fame in 1987, Flanagan noted that he had not been a star player in high school and was not a starter until his senior year.
+Flanagan was born on February 23, 1944, in San Bernardino, California.
+His family moved to Altoona, Pennsylvania, where he played football under coach Earl Strohm at Altoona High School.
+When inducted into the Blair County Sports Hall of Fame in 1987, Flanagan noted that he had not been a star player in high school and was not a starter until his senior year.